ucldc/ucldc-nuxeo-server/README.md

 ### Build full image using default Dockerfile

 Note: make sure you have built the base image first. `Dockerfile` installs packages such as `amazon-s3-online-storage` on top of the base image created above.
+The reason for this 2-step build process is that some of these packages will cause errors when developing locally.
+TODO: figure out a better way to handle this.

 Build an image tagged `ucldc/nuxeo:2021` using `Dockerfile` (the default):